 Believe me, if you are trying to pick one of the desirable sites, such as those at Raystown Lake in Pennsylvania, or one of the popular campgrounds on Lake Lanier in Georgia, be prepared for fierce competition.
 If you get in to Bahia Honda State Park in the Florida keys, there’s a good chance you made reservations as soon as the window opened.
 You will, of course, find gaps of availability for many of the available sites, depending on the popularity of the campsites, but I can guarantee you every weekend is booked solid.
 The popular sites will be snatched up as soon as the reservation window opens and I assure you they will all be booked for Memorial Day, the Fourth of July, and Labor Day before I finish writing this blog.

-- Weekend dates are all taken by locals, sometimes as early as Thursday when they park their RV units in their desired sites ahead of time.
+- Weekend dates are all taken by locals, sometimes arriving as early as Thursday when they park their RV units in their desired sites ahead of time, leave the unit overnight, then come back on Friday to camp.
 They check out as late as possible on Sunday.

-- Three day holidays are also taken by locals who tend to to arrive in large tribes.
+- Three day holidays are also taken by locals who tend to to arrive in large tribal groups.
 They usually reserve contiguous or adjacent sites in blocks to facilitate parking/walking/eating/drinking.

 Our travel trailer is five years old, yet it was among the oldest trailers we saw the entire two months we traveled this past summer.
 We were the “old-timers” everywhere we went, and not just because of our age.
 The explosion of recreational vehicles is far greater than anything we could have possibly predicted.
 The current popularity in RVing is astounding, and as a result, there simply aren’t enough campsites to fit everyone in all at once.